sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

 nav_order: 400
 ---

-This page deals specifically with building packages using the [Open Build Service](/Services/Development/Open_Build_Service) instance.
+This page deals specifically with building packages using the [Open Build Service](/Services/Development/Open_Build_Service) instance, and tries to cover all the tasks necessary and some pitfalls along the way.

-This requires the user to create a home project, and then create a package under that project, with the appropriate `_service` file to specify how the project should be built and packaged.
-Once the build has been triggered, OBS will attempt to pull in the required dependencies and build the package.
+While this may seem lengthy at first glance, the actual steps involved are not that many.

+The highlevel overview of the process looks like this:

+ 1. Get an account on OBS
+ 1. Create a project, and a package on OBS
+ 1. Upload the source files, or a special `_service` file to the OBS package
+ 1. Adjust the .spec file for some peculiarities involved with building on OBS

 You can interact with the OBS either on the web interface at [https://build.sailfishos.org](https://build.sailfishos.org), or use the command-line tool, [osc](https://en.opensuse.org/openSUSE:OSC)

 **A note about terminology**

-*Some terms, like  "repository", "source", "package", have different meanings depending on context.
+*Some terms, like  "repository", "source", "project", "package", have different meanings depending on context.
 For example "repo" can mean either a build environment configuration on OBS, or it's corresponding published RPM repository.
 But it can also refer to a git repository.*

 ## Setting up the (Home) Project and creating a Package